sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.md

 As an example in following steps, `_YOUR_DIRECTORY_` could be `C:\spark`, `_YOUR_SPARK_VERSION_` could be `spark-2.3.0-bin-hadoop2.7`.

+If *anaconda* is installed, skip step 1 and run all of the commands on anaconda prompt.
+Else, open your command prompt and follow the instructions from step 1.

 1. Download GOW:

     GOW allows you to use linux commands on windows.
 In this install, we will need curl, gzip, tar which GOW provides.